gvellut/gpx2exif/README.md

 # Install

-The tool requires Python 3.6+.
+The tool requires Python 3.7+ (since gpx2exif version 10; previous versions run on Python 3.6 as well).

 To install, launch :